ybruce61414/Data-Structures/Tree/HuffmanCoding/README.md

 In this project, we will demonstrate how to compress and decompress a text file using Huffman coding.
 The project is divided into three main parts:

  1.  **Constructing Huffman code** ( [HuffmanCode.ipynb](https://github.com/ybruce61414/Data-Structures/blob/master/Tree/HuffmanCoding/HuffmanCode.ipynb)):
-     * This part will show you how to build a **Huffman tree** from input characters, and generate Huffman codes by traversing the Huffman tree.
+     * Show you how to build a **Huffman tree** from input characters, and generate Huffman codes by traversing the Huffman tree.
  2.  **Encoding the file** ([main_encode.ipynb](https://github.com/ybruce61414/Data-Structures/blob/master/Tree/HuffmanCoding/main_encode.ipynb)):
-      * This part will demonstrate how to encode the text into Huffman string, and save it as binary file in [ASCII](https://www.eso.org/~ndelmott/ascii.html) hex format.
+      * Demonstrate how to encode the text into Huffman string, and save it as binary file in [ASCII](https://www.eso.org/~ndelmott/ascii.html) hex format.

  3.  **Decoding the file** ([main_decode.ipynb](https://github.com/ybruce61414/Data-Structures/blob/master/Tree/HuffmanCoding/main_decode.ipynb)):
-     * This part will demonstrate how to decode the binary file using decimal to binary converter, and convert it into text data with Huffman code.
+     * Demonstrate how to decode the binary file using decimal to binary converter, and convert it into text data via the Huffman code.

 ## What is Huffman coding?